MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 There are several possibilities.

 - Check if the environment you’re using is in preview region or not.
 Your Power Platform admin can help review and verify.
-- Check with your Power Platform admin if the [tenant setting for Copilot is or isn't enabled](#how-do-i-disable-copilot-in-power-automate).
+- Check with your Power Platform admin if the [tenant setting or environment setting for Copilot is or isn't enabled](#how-do-i-disable-copilot-in-power-automate).

 ### How do I create a Power Platform environment in preview region?